perdanacoolz/test_rust_mysql/readme.md

-# CRUD REST API with Rust 🦀and MySQL using Axum & SQLx
+# sample CRUD REST API with Rust and MySQL using Axum & SQLx

 ## Current Stack Version